 “I know.
 I just hate being different.”

-“And I’m not considered different?” asked Kobi, eyes wide with sarcasm and frustration.
+“And I’m not considered different?” asked Octavia, eyes wide with sarcasm and frustration.

 “It’s not the same thing.
 When you leave this racist little town, it will be okay for you.
 I’ll be a weirdo no matter where I go,” said Bethany as she started crying again, quietly this time.